 BUT WAIT, THERE’S MORE!

 A Silent Auction of many wonderful items donated by local businesses will start at 5 pm on Friday evening and end after the raffle drawing at 2:00 Saturday.
 Be sure to take a look at these great offerings from our community and get your bid in!
 Raffle tickets for our bikes will be on sale before and during the race.

-The All NEW Fire on the Rim Kids Race was an AWESOME race for the kids last year!
-New course, new categories, brand new race!
-And we hope to have last year’s title sponsor back to work his magic again for 2016!!!
+The Fire on the Rim Kids Race is an AWESOME race for the kids!
 This is a free event and you can sign up at Kids Kamp in the barn before the race.
 Good luck!